Top 5 Cloud PMS Solutions for Small Hotels in 2025

 RoomRaccoon takes a different approach: automation first.
 The platform uses dynamic pricing that adjusts rates based on demand, competitor pricing, and market conditions.
 For small hotels without revenue managers, this hands-off approach can recover revenue that manual pricing leaves behind.

-The interface feels more modern than most competitors—clean lines and logical workflows rather than screens crammed with options.
+The interface feels more modern than most competitors, with clean lines and logical workflows rather than screens crammed with options.
 Properties switching from legacy systems consistently mention how much faster daily operations become.

 Where RoomRaccoon stands out is upselling.
 Built-in tools promote room upgrades and add-ons throughout the guest journey.
 These features exist as paid add-ons in other systems.